 Given this, I will continue with my proven strategy of rarely taking drugs and just sucking it up until I get my sea legs.
 But then I’m fortunate in that I rarely get sick after the first 24 hours of a passage.

-More in our Online Book Dealing With Seasickness.
+More in our series on Dealing With Seasickness.

 The Dumbest Experiment in History*